-Dana Hahn is the owner and lead clinician at The Woodlands Center for Families.
-A proud Texas Aggie, class of 1996, Dana began her professional career as a teacher in Cypress-Fairbanks ISD.
+Dana is the owner and lead clinician at The Woodlands Center for Families.
+A proud Texas Aggie, class of 1996, she began her professional career as a teacher in Cypress-Fairbanks ISD.
 While teaching, she went on to receive her Master’s degree in Counseling Psychology from Our Lady of the Lake University.
 Since acquiring her degree in 2005, she has worked with individuals, families, couples and groups in a non-profit and private sector.
 Currently, she made herself at home in a private practice in the Woodlands where she has spent the majority of her career serving the community.

 Believing in the power of education and training, she has a broad background of study.
 In her clinical work, she draws primarily from two evidenced based therapies: Dialectical Behavioral Therapy, and Gottman Couples Therapy.
 She also weaves in other models such as, Solution Focused Therapy, Collaborative Language Systems, Motivational Interviewing, and Imago Therapy.